thomasdenney/equivalent/readme.md

-Swift has encouraged many developers to consider Cocoa and Cocoa Touch development, but the vast majority of resources are still written in Objective-C. This post summarises many common patterns in both languages to make it easier for developers reading Objective-C code to write Swift code (or vice versa!).
+Swift has encouraged many developers to consider Cocoa and Cocoa Touch development, but the vast majority of resources are still written in Objective-C. This page summarises many common patterns in both languages to make it easier for developers reading Objective-C code to write Swift code (or vice versa!).

 ##Basics